LpgLevin/Northcoders-BACKEND-project-News-Website/README.md

 ## How to run tests
-Ensure your terminal shows that you are in the file named __tests__ and use the command npm test <app.test.js OR utils.test.js> depending on which test file you are using.
+Ensure your terminal shows that you are in the file named __tests__ and use the command:

+    npm test app.test.js
+OR

+    npm test utils.test.js

+depending on which test file you are using.
 The test database is automatically created and seeded when running tests.

 ## This API includes the following endpoints:

 GET

-    - /api
+    /api

-    - /api/users
+    /api/users

-    - /api/topics
+    /api/topics

-    - /api/articles
+    /api/articles

-    - /api/articles/:article_id
+    /api/articles/:article_id

-    - /api/articles/:article_id/comments
+    /api/articles/:article_id/comments

 PATCH

-    - /api/articles/:article_id":
+    /api/articles/:article_id":

 POST

-    - /api/articles/:article_id/comments
+    /api/articles/:article_id/comments

 DELETE

-    - /api/articles/:comment_id
+    /api/articles/:comment_id

 To use these endpoints, append the appropriate endpoint to the following URL: